Cardio is short for Cardiovascular.

 If you haven’t done a lot of exercises, you might be tired out after your first day of activity.
 But over time, your conditioning and endurance will improve.

-People who have chronic lung problems, like asthma, may find a lot of benefit in regular physical activity.
+People who have chronic lung problems, like asthma, may find a lot of benefits in regular physical activity.

 (Note from the author: I am an asthmatic, but through slowly building my exercise levels every day, I was able to run a marathon.